 3. Drowsiness (The “Weed Hangover”)

-You take a gummy to relax, but you end up practically comatose on the couch.
-The next morning, you wake up feeling incredibly groggy, foggy-headed, and sluggish.
+You take a gummy to relax, but you end up practically stuck on the couch.
+The next morning, you wake up feeling groggy and foggy-headed.

 The Cause: